Mefgalm/Json2FSharpBack/README.md

 ### About

-This project provides generation F# records from Json
+This project provides generation F# records from Json.

 ### Todo
 1) Support array as root object